YMFE/ydoc/README-en.md

 YDoc has a flexible and powerful plugin/theme mechanism that allows developers to easily customize their own documentation site.

+We use `🐶` as our LOGO.
+Dogs are good friends of human beings, and they are nimble and agile: YDoc is such a tool.

 [Homepage](https://ydoc.ymfe.org/) | [中文 README](https://github.com/YMFE/ydoc/blob/master/README.md)

 ## Usage